Moving house guide

-Your offer has been accepted and moving day is on the horizon.
+The seller has accepted your offer and moving day is on the horizon.
 Hurrah!

-Make sure you have buildings insurance as soon as you exchange contracts - this is a must.
-Opt for contents insurance too, if you want cover for your possessions.
+Make sure you have buildings insurance as soon as you exchange contracts.
+Take out contents insurance too if you want cover for your things.

-Once you have a moving date, confirm it with your current landlord if you’re renting.
+Once you have a moving date, tell your landlord if you’re renting.

-Check to see if your contents insurance will cover items during the move (your removals company might provide cover).
+Check to see if your contents insurance will cover your things during the move.
+Your removals company might have cover for them.

 Book time off work for the move and arrange a school transfer if you have kids.

 With just over a month until moving day, it’s time to start planning ahead.